 Flying Blue doesn’t have a set award chart, but their monthly Promo Rewards often make it possible to fly to Europe in business class for 45K miles or less.

-- The short story: Monthly Flying Blue Promo Awards can sometimes offer excellent value between the US and Europe
+- The short story: Monthly Flying Blue Promo Awards and even regular standard awards can sometimes offer excellent value between the US and Europe.

 - Miles required: Varies.
-Air France no longer has an award chart, but the "normal" price to Europe is around 60K one way in business class.
+Air France no longer has an award chart, but business class awards between North America and Europe start at 50K one way.
 Promo awards often offer better value, with business class awards often available in the 40K’s.
 On rare occasion, we have seen some destinations price in the 20K's one-way in business class.

 - How to find awards: Search for available space at AirFrance.us (you’ll need to create a free Flying Blue frequent flyer account to search)